MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/entities.md

 #### Built-in entities

 The platform automatically detects the entities listed below.

 Using the [Assist](conversation-builder-assist.html) tool, you can assign these default entities to user interactions and have the bot populate a [slot](conversation-builder-conversation-builder-variables-slots.html#slots) with the user's input to the question to which the entity was assigned.

-* PERSON - Names of people, persons.
+* PERSON - Names of people, persons

-* ORGANIZATION - Names of institutions.
+* ORGANIZATION - Names of institutions

-* NUMBER - Numbers in a sentence (pure number).
+* NUMBER - Numbers in a sentence (pure number)

-* MONEY -  Numbers with currency ($2000).
+* MONEY -  Numbers with currency ($2000)

-* DURATION - Time periods.
+* DURATION - Time periods

-* SET - Group (example month, week).
+* SET - Group (example month, week)

 * ORDINAL - A number used in the context of order.
-15th, 10th etc are examples.
+15th, 10th, etc., are examples.

-* DATE - Date related, Today, Tomorrow or explicit dates such as 03/01/2017.
+* DATE - Date-related.
+Today, Tomorrow or explicit dates such as 03/01/2017

 ### How entities affect the NLU score